Bug report #83

 Qgis draws to a QImage using a QPainter, and then converts that to a QPixmap for display on screen (I think it does this because anti-aliasing is only available with QImage and maybe also transparency).
 If the drawing of the polygon is done directly to a QPixmap, the fill is correct.
 The image resulting from a QImage.save() is filled incorrectly, so that suggests that QImage is the problem, not the conversion from QImage to QPixmap.

 I tried various configuration changes to the QImage, but nothing that I've tried to date has resolved the problem.

 I've submitted this as a bug to Trolltech.

-#10 Updated by Gavin Macaulay - almost 14 years ago
+#10 Updated by Gavin Macaulay - about 14 years ago

 The comments about white speckle in polygons may be caused by this Qt bug (http://www.trolltech.com/developer/task-tracker/index_html?method=entry&id=107816), which is scheduled to be fixed in Qt 4.2.0.

-#11 Updated by Gavin Macaulay - almost 14 years ago
+#11 Updated by Gavin Macaulay - about 14 years ago

 This is a bug in Qt, the status of which can be followed at http://www.trolltech.com/developer/task-tracker/index_html?method=entry&id=118762

 No info yet on when this will be fixed, but since it's out of our control, I've removed the 0.8 milestone from this ticket.